The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 Pockets

-You’ll find two handwarmer pockets with reverse entry and a storm flap to prevent water from entering through the zip.
+You’ll find two handwarmer pockets with a storm flap to prevent water from entering through the zip.
 These are placed at the hips, which is slightly too low to use with a hiking backpack on.

 Vents